simonw/datasette-openai/README.md

 Sometimes it can be useful to strip HTML tags from text in order to reduce the number of tokens used.
 This function does a very simple version of tag stripping - just removing anything that matches `<...>`.

+## openai_tokenize(text)

+Returns a JSON array of tokens for the provided text.

+This uses a regular expression [extracted from OpenAI's GPT-2](https://github.com/openai/gpt-2/blob/a74da5d99abaaba920de8131d64da2862a8f213b/src/encoder.py#L53).

+## openai_count_tokens(text)

+Returns a count of the number of tokens in the provided text.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: